kwonus/Quelle/Quelle-AVX.md

 Of course, part-of-speech expressions can also be used independently of the an AND condition, as follows:

-span = 6 + "/noun/ ... home"
+%span = 6 + "/noun/ ... home"

 That search would find phrases where a noun appeared within a span of six words, preceding the word "home"

-**Another SEARCH Example:**

-Consider a query for all passages that contain a word beginning with lord, but subtract phrases containing lordship.

-*span = 15 + "Lord\* -- Lordship

 **Valid statement syntax, but no results:**

 this&that

 /noun/ & /verb/

+**Negating search-terms Example:**

+Consider a query for all passages that contain a word beginning, followed by any word that is neither a verb nor an adverb:

+%span = 15 "Lord\* -:/v/ & -:/adv/

 Both of the statements above are valid, but will not match any results.
 Search statements attempt to match actual words in  the actual bible text.
 A bord cannot be "this" **and** "that".
 Likewise, an individual word in a sentence does not operate as a /noun/ **and** a /verb/.
 Contrariwise, these searches are valid, but would also return numerous matches: